 What is PCH (Personal Contract Hire)?

-PCH (Personal Contract Hire) is a form of long-term car rental.
-You pay fixed monthly payments for an agreed period (usually 2–4 years) and return the car at the end.
-You don’t own the vehicle and there’s no option to buy.
+PCH is a car leasing agreement where you pay fixed monthly rentals for an agreed term, usually two to four years.
+You return the vehicle at the end — there’s no option to buy.

 -